vanecaro22/git-tac-toe/README.md

 - branch off the master branch, while on master `git checkout -b purvi-move-1`
 - make and commit your move
 - push your branch to the remote repository `git push origin purvi-move-1`
-- on Github, make a pull request of your branch and ask a colleague to review it (if your move interferes with their winning strategy they may **request changes**!
+- on Github, make a pull request of your branch and ask your teammate to review it (if your move interferes with their winning strategy they may **request changes**!
 If this happens, resolve with rock-paper-scissors)
 - once your changes are reviewed, hit the button to squash and merge to master and `git pull` while on the master branch to see them locally